Concurrent DVM & Masters of Science

 Students enrolled in a concurrent program may be hired by a professor for work as an hourly student during the semesters; however, this is not required.
 Alternatively, a student may be offered an assistantship in a large component of the program is research.
 Assistantships are usually funded by a grant obtained by the major professor for a particular project from an agency outside the university and likely will not last for the duration of a students program.
 The usual graduate assistantship is a ¼ or 1/2-time appointment with a stipend.
 The university establishes a minimum and maximum monthly stipend for 1/2-time teaching, research, and administrative assistantships.
 These rates are available on the Graduate College Web site.
 Stipends for other fractional appointments are scaled proportionally.
 Currently most concurrent students DO NOT have assistantships because they are doing insufficient research component – i.e. non-thesis Masters.

-If a student is pursuing two degrees (DVM /M.S.
-VPM) AND has an assistantship, the university assesses the student at the residential rate for tuition of the most expensive degree (i.e. in state vet med tuition).
-Students with an assistantship will need to sign a letter of intent.
+Students with an assistantship will need to sign a letter of intent and meet the semester hour requirements.
 The department or other administrative unit offers graduate assistantships using the “Iowa State University Graduate Assistantship Letter of Intent” form, which contains a description of the position offered, stipend, and length of appointment.